-When I joined Lauren and became self-employed, I knew a little bit about what I was getting into, but there are some real advantages and disadvantages to self employment that I hadn’t considered.
+When I started this website I knew a little bit about what I was getting into, but there are some real advantages and disadvantages to self employment that I hadn’t considered.

 Self-employment always seems like a dream at first.
 You might picture yourself lounging on the couch with your laptop, in full control of your destiny and free from the from bosses barking at you to meet your quota.
 It may seem like the good life – and in many ways it is.
 But in other ways, you’ll find challenges you never saw coming.

 So if you’re thinking about taking the plunge like I did and becoming self-employed, keep these pros and cons in mind before you pull that trigger.

 Let’s face it: it isn’t always easy having a boss.
 If you have an autonomous personality type, you might dread having a superior tell you what to do every day.
 And if you’re the creative type working in a structured environment, you might feel like a bird locked in a cage – all you want to do is fly free and see how high you can go!

 As a self-employed individual, you’ll get to call the shots.
 No longer will your hands be tied by the orders of bosses.
 You can design your day the way you want to.
 Let’s take a more precise look at what this means . . . .

 Your imagination is the limit as a self-employed individual.
 You can create your own projects, test new business models, and design a work environment just for you.
 No longer do you have to fit within the confines of old ways of doing things.
 You’re free from the “system.”

 I for one love getting to work on the things I enjoy.
 I find myself enjoying many aspects of the business – but my greatest joy is helping people with the subjects I’m proficient in.
 For example, I enjoy spreadsheets and teaching people how to budget.